rhrazdil/bridge-filtering-cni/README.md

 # bridge-filtering

 This CNI plugin allows the user to control traffic flow at the IP address or port level (OSI layer 3 or 4) for particular applications in the Kubernetes cluster, thus specifying how a pod is allowed to communicate with various network "entities".
+The supported L4 protocols are UDP and TCP.

-The pod interface must be a port of a bridge (for example a kubevirt virtual machine connected with bridge binding method).
+The pod interface **must** be a port of a bridge (for example a kubevirt virtual machine connected with bridge binding method).
 By default, all ingress and egress traffic is denied.

 Users may create special `ConfigMaps` in the pod namespace to indicate allowed ingress or egress connections.
-This can be done for network layers L3 and L4.
-The supported L4 protocols are UDP and TCP.

-Since the nftable rules implementing traffic filtering are created when a pod is being created, the CNI cannot update the provisioned rules if those are updated in the `ConfigMaps`.
+Since the nftable rules implementing traffic filtering are only applied when a pod is created, the CNI **cannot** update the provisioned rules if those are updated in any of the referenced `ConfigMap`.
-If a configuration in a `ConfigMap` is changed, all the pods that use it need to be re-created, in order to have up-to-date configuration.
+If a referenced configuration is changed, **all the pods that use it must be re-created in order to have up-to-date configuration**.

 > **_NOTE:_**  The CNI plugin doesn't currently support scenarios that involve IPAM assigning an IP on the pod interface.